turbot/steampipe-plugin-oci/docs/tables/oci_core_service_gateway.md

   oci_core_service_gateway;
 ```

-### Services info that enabled for Service gateways
+### List services which are enabled for service gateways

 ```sql
 select